CowpayCorp/cowpay-flutter-package/README.md

 # *COWPAY FLUTTER PLUGIN*

 This document is a guide to the example project included in the plugin files.
-In addition, following the below steps will help you learn how to add and use (eKYC plugin) in your flutter application.
+In addition, following the below steps will help you learn how to add and use (Cowpay plugin) in your flutter application.

 ## REQUIREMENTS